deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 That…*relaxed* approach didn’t exactly gel with what Ava had learned in Sunday school.
-The ideas of Hell and Salvation had always scared her, while, insofar as Christianity as it was practiced in Folctha could be called a “sect”, their sect’s focus on personal fulfillment in this life through a loving relationship with God, rather than expectation of reward or a stay of punishment in the next through a regime of worship, spoke to her.
+The ideas of Hell and Salvation had always scared her, while, insofar as Christianity as it was practiced in Folctha could be called a "sect", their sect’s focus on personal fulfillment in this life through a loving relationship with God, rather than expectation of reward or a stay of punishment in the next through a regime of worship, spoke to her.